Trump as Avatar

 The delays in addressing these concerns only exacerbate these concerns and, in the final analysis we find that the socioeconomic challenge of the Trump presidency is the deferral of legitimate and thoughtful solutions.
 And since the time of any nation is never infinite, delays can result in irreparable damage.

-This vision only seems apocalyptic if viewed in a singular prism.
-But history tells too many stories of great civilizations that became memories because they did not act,
+This vision only seems apocalyptic if viewed through a singular prism.
+But history tells too many stories of great civilizations that became dust-laden memories because they did not act,